TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/Index.rst

 Internationalization, Validation and Security
 ==============================================================

-In the previous chapters we have examined all levels of the MVC pattern.
-Thereby we have cosidered every level seperately.
+In the previous chapters we examined all levels of the MVC pattern, exploring each aspect in detail.
 This will change in this chapter: Here we will talk about functions on extension programming, where the interaction of the different levels is important.
 First we show how to programm Extbase based extensions which can create output in